 You could do this even every week, it is do-able and improves your memory as well!

 If there is a friend or family member that you haven’t spoken to, or feel resentment toward, free yourself from the grudge, don’t judge, just let it go!

 18. Declutter your home

 Learn to give, give, give!
 The Prophet SAW did not have many things, he lived a simple life, learn to live with less stuff and teach your kids to do the same.

 19. Give Something You Love

-Before you call a friend, moan to your spouse or drown your troubles in front of the TV or internet, talk to Allah swt, bow to Him and ask Him for help first.
+Before you call a friend, moan to your spouse, or drown your troubles in front of social media, TV or internet, talk to Allah SWT.
+Bow and ask Him SWT for help first.

 21. Control Your Bad Emotions

-Reign in your anger and be more understanding, develop patience and find peace and tranquility in this fast-paced and stressful world.
+Reign in your anger and become more understanding.
+Develop patience and find peace and tranquility in this fast-paced and stressful world.